tbuller/CV/README.md

 ## Skills

-**Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.**

 #### Fast Learner
 - Capable of learning on the fly
 - Learned new technologies such as React and MongoDB while on the job.
 This taught me that I can thrive under pressure.
 I also found that learning by doing is one of the best ways to continually improve